liuxintong1/Dasymetric-Gentrification-Map-of-Highland-Park/README.md

 ## 📄 License

-This project is part of a DSCI 554 course assignment.
+This project is part of a DSCI 554 course final project.